zkmkarlsruhe/ofxTensorFlow2/README.md

 ofxTensorFlow2 works with the TensorFlow 2 [SavedModel format](https://www.tensorflow.org/guide/saved_model).

-When referring to the "SavedModel" we mean the parent folder of the exported neural network containing two subdirectory assets and variables and a `saved_model.pb` file.
+When referring to the "SavedModel" we mean the parent folder of the exported neural network containing two subfolder assets and variables and a `saved_model.pb` file.
 Do not change anything inside this folder, however renaming the folder is permitted as long as you you change the file path used within the application to match.

 #### Requirements

-* python3
+* Python 3
 * [anaconda](https://docs.anaconda.com/anaconda/install/) / [miniconda](https://docs.conda.io/en/latest/miniconda.html) (suggested)

 For building a dataset and training a model for use with the ofxTensorFlow2 addon, use Python 3.
 For ease of use with dependency handling, using virtual environments is recommended.
 One such tool for this is anaconda or the smaller miniconda.